Fiat 500

 The Fiat 500 (Cinquecento, /it/) is an economy / city car that was manufactured and marketed by Fiat Automobiles from 1957 until 1975.
 It was sold as a two-door semi-convertible or saloon car and as a three-door panel van or estate car.

 Launched as the Nuova (new) 500 in July 1957, as a successor to the 500 "Topolino", it was an inexpensive and practical small car.
-Measuring 2.97 m long, and originally powered by a rear-mounted 479 cc two-cylinder, air-cooled engine, the 500 was 24.5 cm smaller than Fiat's 600, launched two years earlier, and is considered one of the first purpose-designed city cars.
+Measuring 2970 mm long, originally powered by a rear-mounted 479 cc two-cylinder air-cooled engine, the 500 was 245 mm smaller than the Fiat's 600, launched two years earlier, and is considered one of the first purpose-designed city cars.

 In 1959, Dante Giacosa received a Compasso d'Oro industrial design prize for the Fiat 500.
 This marked the first time a Compasso d’Oro was awarded to an automotive manufacturer.

 History

-In 1936, Fiat released the front engine Fiat 500 "Topolino" economy car.
-In 1949 to meet the demands of the post-war market, production resumed as the 500C with revised front and rear bodywork.
+In 1936, Fiat released the front engine Fiat 500 economy car, often better known as the Topolino.
+In 1949 to meet the demands of the post-war market, production resumed on the 500C with revised front and rear bodywork.
 Initially, it only had a 2-door coupé body with sun-roof, like before the war, which was later complemented by an Estate version, importantly offering some family-valued rear seating space.
-Both continued until 1957 when they were replaced by an all-new, lighter car.
-The new car had a rear-mounted engine, on the pattern of the Volkswagen Beetle, just like its bigger brother, the 1955 Fiat 600.
-Several car makers followed the until then uncommon rear engine and drive configuration at the time and were quite successful.
+Both continued until 1955 when they were replaced by an all-new, lighter car: the Fiat 600.
+This new car had a rear-mounted engine, on the pattern of the Volkswagen Beetle.
+Two years later, Fiat introduced an even smaller rear-engined model: the Nuova 500.
+Several car makers followed the uncommon rear engine and drive configuration at the time and were quite successful.
 From October 1961, a 'Neckar' version of the 500 was manufactured in Heilbronn, Germany, under a complicated deal involving NSU motorcars, and Steyr-Puch produced a Fiat 500 version under licence in Graz, Austria.